Science Day 2025 is here!

-The Centre of Paediatrics and Child Health is delighted to invite everyone involved in caring for children and young people and / or involved in child health research to our second scientific meeting.
-This will be an exciting opportunity to showcase your research, network with members of PaeCH and to find research collaborators and future supervisors.
+The Centre of Paediatrics and Child Health is delighted to invite everyone involved in caring for children and young people and / or involved in child health research to our third scientific meeting, hosted jointly with the Mohn Centre for Children's Health and Wellbeing.
+This will be an exciting opportunity to showcase your research, network with members of PaeCH and Mohn and to find research collaborators and future supervisors.
+We are inviting research abstracts for posters and / or oral and flash presentations from all clinical, non-clinical, basic and translational scientists and clinicians.

 Past event recordings and presentations